gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Nova-compute
 ++++++++++++

 In the next few rows we try to briefly explain what happens behind the scene when a new request for starting an OpenStack instance is done.
 Note that this is very high level description.

-1. The OpenStack API, EC2 API or the Horizon Web Interface (based again on OpenStack APIs) are used for creating the new instance request.
+1) The OpenStack API, EC2 API or the Horizon Web Interface (based again on OpenStack APIs) are used for creating the new instance request.
-2. Authentication is performed by keystone checking if the user is authorized for the requested operation.
+2) Authentication is performed by keystone checking if the user is authorized for the requested operation.
-3. Message is then send to the scheduler with the new request.
+3) Message is then send to the scheduler with the new request.
-4. Scheduler writes the message in the RabbitMQ queue asking a specific host matching the requirements to start the instance.
+4) cheduler writes the message in the RabbitMQ queue asking a specific host matching the requirements to start the instance.
-5. The compute reads the message from the queue and starts booting the new instance asking for a fixed IP to the network service.
+5) The compute reads the message from the queue and starts booting the new instance asking for a fixed IP to the network service.
-6. The instance is at the end available from the outside world through the assigned IP.
+6) The instance is at the end available from the outside world through the assigned IP.

 **FIXME: To be checked the described above workflow***